DanDebugger/stellarni/README.md

 * manual HR verification
 * delayed hiring

-Now:

-* instant verification
-* trustless proof
+Now with the current app flow:

+* student and employer have role-specific dashboards
+* credentials are shared across browsers via backend API
+* issued certificate and transaction history are visible to students
-* automatic payment flow
+* payment flow remains anchored to Stellar transactions

 ---